zdravkov/kendo-docs/framework/templates/overview.md

         </script>

 #### Creating an external template

-Extnernal templates do not live in JavaScript, but instead in special blocks in HTML.
+External templates do not live in JavaScript, but instead in special blocks in HTML.
 To define an external template, create a script block in your HTML with the type `text/x-kendo-template`, like this:

         <script type="text/x-kendo-template" id="myTemplate">
             <!--Template content here-->